 ‘So just tell me already’…I can hear you say.
 Well, my favourite way to use Colour Theory in food photography is:

 Complementary Colours that are a warm and cool, primarily the mix of orange and blue hues.

 As I mentioned, colours evoke different feelings and emotions.

-Blue hues have a calm, crips and fresh feeling, which I think pairs really well with food photography.
-Afterall, we want our food looking (and feeling) super fresh!
+Blue hues have a calm, crisp and fresh feeling, which I think pairs really well with food photography.
+After all, we want our food looking (and feeling) super fresh!